digitaldelinquent/dotfiles/README.md

-If you are running on a non-nix system and wish to use the same dotfiles and have all the necessary packages in place; please run the following stow command to symlink the dotfiles to your home directory: `stow dots -D`
+If you are running on a non-nix system and wish to use the same dotfiles and have all the necessary packages in place; please run the following stow command to symlink the dotfiles to your home directory: `stow --adopt dots`